-We are delighted to announce our keynote speakers for the 2018 ECA National Conference in Sydney.
+We are delighted to announce our keynote speakers and panel members for the 2018 ECA National Conference in Sydney.

 Dr Stuart Shanker, D. Phil.
 (Oxon), is a distinguished research professor emeritus of psychology and philosophy from York University, and the creator of The MEHRIT Centre and the Self Regulation Institute.
 His expertise has been sought internationally as an advisor on early child development and self-regulation to school boards and government organisations.
 His five-step Self-Reg model—The Shanker Method®—is a powerful process for understanding and managing stress in children, youth and adults.